 Automation Testing Basics

-Automation testing is nothing but using an automation tool to execute our test cases.
+Automation testing is nothing but executing our test cases using an automation tool.

 Automation software is used to enter the test data into the system under the test, which compares the expected and actual results and generates detailed test reports.
 Automation testing demands a considerable amount of investments and resources.